linsalrob/ComputationalGenomicsManual/Whole_Genome_Sequencing/README.md

 Finally, the DNA with the adapters can be sequenced using the Illlumina [HiSeq](https://www.illumina.com/systems/sequencing-platforms/hiseq-2500.html) which generates about 1 Terabase of reads.
 Each run generates about 300 million reads, and each read can be upto 250 bp in total, reading 125 bp from each end of the read.
 The HiSeq takes about 6 days to run (read more about the [HiSeq specifications](https://www.illumina.com/systems/sequencing-platforms/hiseq-2500/specifications.html)).
 Alternately, you can use the Illumina [MiSeq](https://www.illumina.com/systems/sequencing-platforms/miseq.html) that generates about 15 GB of sequence, which comes from about 25 million 300 bp reads from each end and takes about 56 hours to run (read more about the [MiSeq specifications](https://www.illumina.com/systems/sequencing-platforms/miseq/specifications.html)).

-*Though experiment*: How much sequencing do you need for a bacterial genome?<a name="footnote4">4</a>
+*Though experiment*: How much sequencing do you need for a bacterial genome?<sup>[4](#footnote4)</sup>

 Instead of using the Illumina systems, more and more genomes are being sequenced using the [PacBio SMRT sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) and the [Oxford Nanopore Minion](https://nanoporetech.com/products/minion) DNA sequencer.
 The advantage of these two technologies is that they both produce much longer reads - in the range of 10-40 kbp versus 100-300 bp for the Illumina, which makes downstream assembly and processing much more straightforward.

 ---
 <sup><a name="footnote1">1</a></sup> Answer: on average, phages are 50kb, Bacteria and Archaea are 2 Mb, and Eukarya are 2GB

-<sup>[2](#footnote2)</sup> Answer: Of course, if you knew exactly the order of the reads, you could sequence 1,000 reads and sequence the whole genome.
+<sup><a name="footnote2">2</a></sup> Answer: Of course, if you knew exactly the order of the reads, you could sequence 1,000 reads and sequence the whole genome.

-<sup>[3](#footnote3)</sup> Answer: First, [the cost of sequencing](Sequencing#cost-of-dna-sequencing) dropped drastically, and second, we realized the amazing amount of information we can get from hundreds of genomes.
+<sup><a name="footnote3">3</a></sup> Answer: First, [the cost of sequencing](Sequencing#cost-of-dna-sequencing) dropped drastically, and second, we realized the amazing amount of information we can get from hundreds of genomes.

-<sup>[4](#footnote4)</sup> Answer: The average bacterial genome is about 2,000,000 bp, and for good assembly with Illumina data you need about 100x coverage, so you need about 0.2 Gbp (200,000,000 bp) of sequence data.
+<sup><a name="footnote4">4</a></sup> Answer: The average bacterial genome is about 2,000,000 bp, and for good assembly with Illumina data you need about 100x coverage, so you need about 0.2 Gbp (200,000,000 bp) of sequence data.
 Therefore, you can sequence a lot of genomes on a HiSeq!
 However, assembly is much better with long read systems like the Minion or PacBio.